Sranciato/0x0B-unity-vr_room/README.md

-# 0x0B.
-Unity - VR Room
+# VR Escape Room - Oculus Rift

 For this project, I created a sitting / standing VR experience in the form of an “escape room”-style game.